Selim I: Claiming the Caliphate

 The last Abbasid caliph, al-Mutawakkil III, was residing in Cairo as a Mamluk puppet at the time of the Ottoman conquest.
 He was subsequently sent into exile in Istanbul.
 In the eighteenth century, a story emerged claiming that he had officially transferred his title to the Caliphate to Selim at the time of the conquest.
-In fact, Selim did not make any claim to exercise the sacred authority of the office of caliph, and the notion of an official transfer was a later invention.
+In truth, Selim did not make any claim to exercise the sacred authority of the office of caliph, and the notion of an official transfer was a later invention.

+Nonetheless, the transfer of Al-Mutawakkil to Istanbul, and his oath of allegiance to Selim I, established the Ottoman Caliphate, with the sultan as its head, thus transferring religious authority from the Abbasid Dynasty of Cairo, to the Ottomans of Istanbul.

+Later Life

 After conquering Damascus in 1516, Selim ordered the restoration of the tomb of Ibn Arabi (d.
 1240), a famous Sufi master who was highly revered among Ottoman Sufis.

 Mamluk culture and social organization persisted at a regional level, and the hiring and education of Mamluk "slave" soldiers continued, but the ruler of Egypt was an Ottoman governor protected by an Ottoman militia.
 The fall of the Mamluk Sultanate effectively put an end to the Portuguese–Mamluk naval war, but the Ottomans then took over the attempts to stop Portuguese expansion in the Indian Ocean.

 The conquest of the Mamluk Empire also opened up the territories of Africa to the Ottomans.
 During the 16th century, Ottoman power expanded further west of Cairo, along the coasts of northern Africa.
 The corsair Hayreddin Barbarossa established a base in Algeria, and later accomplished the Conquest of Tunis in 1534.

-Following his capture in Cairo, Caliph Al-Mutawakkil III was brought to Constantinople, where later tradition claims he ceded his office as caliph to the Ottomans.
-This established the Ottoman Caliphate, with the sultan as its head, thus transferring religious authority from Cairo to the Ottoman throne.

-Cairo remained in Ottoman hands until the 1798 French conquest of Egypt, when Napoleon I claimed to eliminate the Mamluks.
+Cairo remained in Ottoman hands until the 1798 French conquest of Egypt, when Napoleon I claimed to eliminate the Mamluks, although he was referring to slave soldiers, known as Mamluks, and not the Mamluk Sultanate, named after its Sultans who were formerly slaves.